 Jack is a PhD student in the Department of Chemistry and Biochemistry at Maryland focusing on Nuclear Chemistry.
 His 20+ years of playing experience included five years at the Junior level and three years of ACHA Division I hockey at Adrian College as a defenseman.
 This is Jack's 4th year as an assistant coach with the Terps.
 He is the one on the ice who can still keep up with the players.
 He is a Red Wings fan, mostly because of Zetterberg's dark, dreamy eyes.

-Matt Bochniak enters his first season as an assistant coach with the Terps.
+Matt Bochniak enters his second season as an assistant coach with the Terps.
 A native of Street Maryland, his primary role is to develop the team's goaltenders.

 Prior to joining the Terps coaching staff, Bochniak served as the Head Coach of Loyola University’s Roller Hockey team for the 2009-10 season.
 With the Greyhounds, the team ended the year with a 12-3-0 overall record and led the Eastern Collegiate Roller Hockey Association (Division III) with the fewest goals against (28).
 In 2010-11, Bochniak played goal for the Pennsylvania Typhoon in the Professional Inline Hockey Association.